MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/New-AzureRmVM.md

 This script can be used for automatic provisioning because it uses the local virtual machine admin credentials inline instead of calling **Get-Credential** which requires user interaction.

-This script assumes that you are already logged into your azure_2 account.
+This script assumes that you are already logged into your Azure account.
 You can confirm your login status by using the **Get-AzureSubscription** cmdlet.

 ## PARAMETERS